ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 ## ATTENTION : Verion 0.4.X is a big update make sure to not update just before a game

-## NOTE: If you are a javascript developer and not a typescript , you can just use the javascript file under the dist folder or rename the file from .ts to .js
+## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder or rename the file from .ts to .js

 ## Installation